 Take the second Goulburn exit off the Hume Hwy (when heading southbound, it’s the first on the northbound trip) to find the Big Merino.
 This iconic (and extraordinarily large) sheep is located at the Shell service (petrol) station and in close proximity to a couple of fast food outlets (McDonald’s, Olivers and Subway).

-However, to get away from the regular road trip junk food procession there are a couple of nicer cafes in the same area.
+However, to get away from the regular road trip junk food procession, there are a couple of nicer cafes also in the vicinity.

-My personal recommendation is Trappers Bakery directly across the road from the Big Merino.
-The bakery is open from 5:30am and it’s a great place to get some breakfast and a coffee to get you started in the morning for the first part of your long road trip.
+My personal recommendation is Trappers Bakery, directly across the road from the Big Merino.
+The bakery is open from 5:30am and it’s a great place to grab some breakfast and a coffee to get you started in the morning for the first part of your long road trip.

-If you can’t make it that far, for either fuel or caffeine dependancy related reasons, Suttons Forest has a Shell service station and McDonald’s about 50k’s closer to Sydney.
+If you can’t make it that far, for either fuel or caffeine-dependency-related reasons, Suttons Forest has a Shell service station and McDonald’s about 50k’s closer to Sydney.

 Gundagai, NSW – Dog on the Tucker Box

-Approximately another 2 hours down the Hume Highway is another one of those token stops along the drive down to Melbourne.
+Approximately another 2 hours down the Hume Highway is another one of the iconic stops along the drive between Sydney and Melbourne.

-The Dog on the Tucker Box has been an icon of the road trip since 1926.
+The Dog on the Tucker Box has been a landmark of the road trip between the two cities since 1926.
 While it’s not in its original location (along the old Hume Highway route), it’s now right next to the highway and a convenient stopping point during the trip.

-This roadside stop as you approach Gundagai features a few historical buildings to explore and plenty of green space to walk around and stretch the legs.
-While next to the monument there’s a cafe and trinket shop for more souvenirs.
+This roadside stop as you approach Gundagai features a few historical buildings to explore and plenty of green space to walk around and stretch your legs.
+While next to the monument, there’s a cafe and trinket shop for more souvenirs.

 Just a few meters down from the monument is a much more modern complex with a service station (another Shell) as well as a couple of fast-food restaurants (KFC, Subway and a couple of local vendors).

-However, if you are looking for something nicer to eat and taking a bit longer of a stop for a more relaxed drive, I’d recommend stopping just before Gundagai at a small town called Jugiong.
-A little drive off the Hume Highway you’ll find a tiny town with the Long Track Pantry for some of the best food between Sydney and Melbourne.
+That all said, if you are looking for something nicer to eat and taking a bit longer of a stop for a more relaxed drive, I’d recommend stopping just before Gundagai at a small town called Jugiong.
+A short little detour off the Hume Highway, you’ll find a tiny town that is home to the Long Track Pantry for some of the best food between Sydney and Melbourne.

 Just keep in mind that the Long Track Pantry is closed on Tuesdays and does get quite popular around lunchtime, especially on weekends.